Some frustrating questions on dimensions of products of posets: Our main result, and some consequences

 Since the $\!T_i\!$-coordinates of the above two $\!i\!$-th terms are the same by~\eqref{d.use_eq_coord}, the order-relation between them is that of the $\!C\!$-coordinates, which satisfy~\eqref{d.c_j_notleq}.
-This completes the proof of~\eqref{d.notleq}, as required. \end{proof}
+This completes the proof of~\eqref{d.notleq}, and of the Theorem. \end{proof}

-Remark: I came up with the above result after pondering~\cite{S3x2x2}, which showed by an explicit construction that $\dim(S_3\times 2\times 2) = 3,$ i.e., is equal to $\dim(S_3).$ The next corollary includes that case.
+I came up with the above result after pondering~\cite{S3x2x2}, which showed by an explicit construction that $\dim(S_3\times \2\times \2) = 3,$ i.e., is the same as $\dim(S_3).$ The next corollary includes that case.